 So as you’re getting a hosting company, check out the prices – and weigh your priorities as you decide.
 There’s a lot of great options.

-Once you’ve got your homestead plot of blogging space via your host, it’s time to install WordPress and pick a theme.
-The theme is like the foundation and walls of your house built on your homestead.
+Once you’ve got your blogging space via your host, it’s time to install WordPress and pick a theme.
+The theme is like the foundation and walls (or plot and character outlines) of your world-building.

 There are thousands of WordPress theme options out there!
 Having paid for and tried so many of them, here is what I’ve found in regards to themes.

 - When you’re first starting out, use WordPress’s 20-whatever-year-it-is theme.
 It’s included and it’s free and it’s secure.
 It won’t look super fancy, but it’ll be solid.
 And with the new Gutenberg setup, you can really customize it a lot more than you could in years past.

 - Fancy themes look fancy – but they generally slow down your site.
 Slow sites affect your traffic and overall user experience.

 - Genesis-framework themes are pretty awesome – and they pair with a child theme so that you can customize them.
 However, it’s crazy easy to accidentally throttle the site speed with tweaking things.
 It’s better to keep things basic at the beginning – so save these themes for later.